Sturcoal/Seminars/README.md

 # Seminars
-Whatever planned to hold with fareastern geneticists
+Whatever planned to hold with fareastern geneticists since April, 2016